auraphp/Aura.Payload/docs/index.md

 - `PayloadStatus::SUCCESS`: There was a generic success of some sort.
 - `PayloadStatus::UPDATED`: An update attempt succeeded.
 - `PayloadStatus::VALID`: User input was valid.

+You should consider creating your own domain-specific payload statuses as well.

 Your user-interface layer can use these to determine how to process and present the domain objects retrieved via `Payload::getOutput()`.